Nikhil-Richhariya/Tik_Tak-Toe/README.md

 The game is played on a 3x3 board.
 The user and computer take turns making a move by entering the position as in a 3x3 matrix.
 The computer plays randomly by selecting a valid (available) position in the game.
+(see example example.ipynb file for how to play)

 ## Getting Started